Affiliate Marketing: How to Start and Maximize Commissions

 Businessman and philanthropist Warren Buffet once said, “If you don’t find a way to make money in your sleep, you’ll work until you die.”
 Affiliate marketing is one way to ensure the money is coming in, even while you’re away from your computer.
 Whether you create a website, make YouTube videos, or build an audience on social media, you can use affiliate marketing to monetize your content.
 This introductory guide to affiliate marketing will teach you everything you need to know to get started, from its benefits to affiliate marketing trends, examples and best practices from Wix users.

 What is affiliate marketing?

 Affiliate marketing is when one party earns a commission from marketing another company's products.
 This party—called the affiliate—searches for a brand partner who promotes their products on their social media accounts, blog or other platforms, making a profit from each sale.
 Companies then provide affiliates with a unique link—called, unsurprisingly, an affiliate link.
 That way, they can track the affiliate's performance and compensate them based on sales.

 There are several reasons to become an affiliate marketer:

-Low risk: Joining an affiliate marketing program is free, so you don’t need to make an investment to start.
+Low risk: Joining an affiliate marketing program is free, so you don't need to invest to start.

-Passive income: Once you add the affiliate link to your post, you can earn from the sales without putting in extra effort.
+Passive income: Once you add the affiliate link to your post, you can earn from the sales without much extra effort.

 Flexible work schedule: Rather than sticking to a traditional schedule, you can work as an affiliate marketer on your own time.